jgitlin-p21/chef-server/dev/README.md

     ip-azure:     <AZURE POSTGRESQL IP ADDRESS>
 ```

-To use separate external databases for Chef Server and Chef Reporting, create a `config.yml` file with the following contents:
+To use separate external databases for CINC Server and Chef Reporting, create a `config.yml` file with the following contents:

 ```
 vm: